How to help your animals during an emergency evacuation - BC SPCA

 Important Emergency Checklist

-• Food, water and treats for one week:
+• Food, water and treats for two to four weeks:

 • Include dishes – collapsible are great,